Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Empirical Results and Analysis

 \subsubsection{AzS Cost Model}

-The function execution cost for AzS is similar to AWS, $\alpha_{azs}=k^{func}_{azs} \times \sum_{1\leq i \leq n}(t_i^{azs} \times m_{i})$, with a cost coefficient of $k^{func}_{azs}=\$0.000016$ per GB-sec for our data center\footnote{\href{https://azure.microsoft.com/en-in/pricing/details/functions}{Azure functions Pricing}, Microsoft 2024 }.
-One thing to note here is, Azure does not have a notion of `containers', it instead spins up VMs, that may run multiple functions in the same VM.
-Hence, for Azure, the memory used by functions is calculated from the XFaaS provenance logs.
+The function execution cost for AzS is similar to AWS, $\alpha_{azs}=k^{func}_{azs} \times \sum_{1\leq i \leq n}(t_i^{azs} \times m_{i})$, with a cost coefficient of $k^{func}_{azs}=\$0.000016$ per GB-sec for our region.\footnote{\href{https://azure.microsoft.com/en-in/pricing/details/functions}{Azure functions Pricing}, Microsoft 2024 } \modc{Azure does not use containers per function but instead spins up VMs that may run multiple functions for the same workflow.} Hence, the memory used by functions is calculated from the XFaaS provenance logs.

-The inter-function costs for AzS depends on the data transfer size between the two functions, and differ based on whether Queues are used ($<45KB$) or Blobs ($\geq45KB$).
+The inter-function costs for AzS depend on the data transfer size between the two functions, and differ based on whether Queues are used ($<45KB$) or Blobs ($\geq45KB$).
 Let the total number of edges in the DAG with less than $<45KB$ of data transfer sizes be $e_q = |d_i|~\forall d_i <45KB \in D$.
-We are billed for each put and get operations of these messages on the queue at $k_{azs}^{qtxn}$ for every $10k$ operations\footnote{\href{https://azure.microsoft.com/en-in/pricing/details/storage/queues/}{Azure Storage Queues Pricing}, Microsoft 2024}.
-Let those edge with sizes $\geq45KB$ be $e_b = e - e_q$, and let the sum of the data transfers on these edges be $d^{xfr}_{blob}=\sum_{\forall d_i \geq 45KB}d_i$. $d_0$ will be included in $d^{xfr}_{blob}$ if the input payload size is greater than $45KB$; else it will increment $e_q$.
-We are billed for each Blob put and get operations at $k_{azs}^{bput}$ and $k_{azs}^{bget}$ for every $10k$ operations, and also for the GB read and written at $k_{azs}^{brw}$ per GB\footnote{ \href{https://azure.microsoft.com/en-in/pricing/details/storage/blobs/}{Azure Storage Blobs Pricing}, Microsoft 2024}.
+We are billed for each put and get operations of these messages on the queue at $k_{azs}^{qtxn}$ for every $10k$ operations.\footnote{\href{https://azure.microsoft.com/en-in/pricing/details/storage/queues/}{Azure Storage Queues Pricing}, Microsoft 2024} Let edge with sizes $\geq45KB$ be $e_b = e - e_q$.
+We are billed for each Blob put and get operations at $k_{azs}^{bput}$ and $k_{azs}^{bget}$ for every $10k$ operations.
 So, the inter-function transfer costs is: